dillonkearns/elm-pages-3-alpha-starter/README.md

 ## Running `elm-pages codegen` command

 - `npm install`
-- `npx elm-pages codegen Cli User.Id_` - now you can try out the generator!
+- `npx elm-pages gen Cli User.Id_` - now you can try out the generator!
 And you can tweak it, or even define new generator modules in the `codegen/` folder!